-- 1.c What is the approximate time period during which these multiple species coexisted? - 1.9 1.8 mya, but anything between 2.0 and 1.7 mya will do. - 2.a Based on your answers for question 15, what was the driving force in early hominin evolution?
+1.c What is the approximate time period during which these multiple species coexisted?

+1.9 - 1.8 mya, but anything between 2.0 and 1.7 mya will do.

+2. Based on your answers for question 13, what were the driving forces in hominin evolution?

-FMI or more specifically, the movement of the foramen magnum towards a more forward position in favor of bipedalism.
+FMI or more specifically, the movement of the foramen magnum towards a more forward position in favor of bipedalism AND the increase in cranial capacity.